-The NRC staff notes that in its August 26, 2013 letter, the licensee stated that the detailed design work has not yet started.
-The staff also notes that the licensee anticipates submitting further information to the staff in the February 2014, six-month status report.
+The NRC staff notes that the information regarding the SFP level instrumentation channel independence is not currently available for review and that in its August 26, 2013, letter, the licensee identified the status of this activity as "Not Started".
+The licensee indicated that the information will be provided to the staff during the February 2015, six-month status report.
 The staff has identified this request as: